 Several government travel advisories have raised their level of risk to "Exercise increased caution."
 Travelers should stay up to date with local news reports, and avoid all protests or demonstrations, which may turn violent unexpectedly.

-The quakes have also caused landslides at Everest Base Camp, the first of which claimed 18 lives.
-Base camp is now closed and all treks are being terminated at Gorak Shep.
+The earthquakes have caused landslides at Everest Base Camp.
+Base camp was closed and all treks were being terminated at Gorak Shep.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.